-Chemical imbalance of the water supply may affect efficiency and cause severe damage to the appliance and associated equipment.
-It is important that the water chemistry on both the domestic hot water and central heating sides are checked before installing the appliance.
-Water quality must be professionally analyzed to determine whether it is necessary to treat the water.
-Various solutions are available to adjust water quality.
-Adverse water quality will affect the reliability of the system.
-In addition, operating temperatures above 135°F will accelerate the build-up of lime scale and possibly shorten appliance service life.
-Failure of an appliance due to lime scale build-up, low pH, or other chemical imbalance IS NOT covered by the warranty.
+Chemical imbalance of your water can cause severe damage to your boiler and associated equipment, and may also affect efficiency.
+You may have to have your water quality professionally analyzed to determine whether you need to install a water softener.
+It is important that the water chemistry on both the domestic hot water and central heating sides are checked before installing the boiler, as water quality will affect the reliability of the system.
+Outlined below are those water quality parameters which need to be met in order for the system to operate efficiently for many years.
+Failure of a heat exchanger due to lime scale build-up on the heating surface, low pH or other imbalance IS NOT covered by the warranty.